Nick-Chapman/honesty/README.md

 The 6502 emulator is done.
 And matches the golden log for the `nestest.nes` rom.
 And the remaining system (PPU Registers, NMI, OAM, DMA, Rendering, Controller, etc) is just about complete enough to allow Donkey Kong to run, albeit rather slowly.

-For a more detailed description of the development progress, see the [devloper log](diary.md).
+For a more detailed description of the development progress, see the [developer log](diary.md).

 There is still much todo.
 The following are probably the next things: